sebfisch/emf-adapter-tutorial/content/docs/plain_adapters/_index.md

 Finally, the method `notifyChanged` is called whenever the registered target is changed.
 We can override it to update the user interface triggered by game-state changes regardless of where they originate.

-Let's start by looking at an adapter implementing the [user interface] for boards.
+Let's start by looking at an adapter implementing [model access] for fields.

-[user interface]: user_interface
+[model access]: model_access